Audience menu for:

 Current documentation needs to be presented to DSS.
 Please keep a personal copy of all documentation you submit to DSS.
 DSS does not release copies of documentation back to students or send documentation to other institutions.
 This documentation should not be included with the college application.

 VA Educational Benefits are not handled through DSS but rather by the Coordinator for APG & Veterans' Services in Financial Aid Office.
-Contact Ms. Janice Cassady by email to firstname.lastname@example.org or phone 443-412-2612.
-If you are interested in receiving academic accommodations for a disability, please contact us to see how we can help you be successful at Harford.
+Contact Ms. Janice Cassady by email at firstname.lastname@example.org or phone 443-412-2612.
+If you are interested in receiving academic accommodations for a disability, please follow the procedures for registering with DSS.

 The accommodation process is an interactive one.
 Consult with your Student Development Specialist in DSS if you have questions or concerns about the accommodations or services you believe you are eligible to receive.
 Try to participate fully in the process and exercise all due diligence in ensuring that the Student Development Specialist is aware of your needs.

 DSS provides for the equitable resolution of complaints by students with disabilities alleging a violation of their rights under the ADA and Section 504 of the Rehabilitation Act.
 Harford Community College has established informal and formal grievance procedures (PDF) to resolve differences regarding disability related accommodations.

 401 Thomas Run Road